DarkCat09/python-aternos/docs/howto/auth.md

 >>> response
 {'qrcode': 'data:image/png;base64,iV...', 'secret': '7HSM...'}
 ```
-As you can see, Aternos responses with
+As you can see, Aternos responds with
-QR code picture encoded in base64
+a QR code picture encoded in base64
 and a plain secret code.

-- Enter this code into your 2FA application
+- Enter the secret code into your 2FA application
-**or** save the QR into a file:
+**OR** save the QR into a file:
 ```python
 >>> qr = response.get('qrcode', '')
 >>> at.save_qr(qr, 'test.png')